How to Make Caribbean Style Slow Cooked Curried Goat

 - I recommend removing the desired portion of goat meat from the plastic bag and immediately placing what is not needed back into the freezer.

-- Allow the meat that you will be using to sit on the counter in some water to thaw adequately.
+- Allow the goat meat that you will be using to sit on the counter in some water to thaw adequately.

 - Drain after the last rinse and place the cubes of goat meat into the slow cooker.

-- Alternatively, if you have time the night before, pre-seasoning the meat and placing it in the bottom of the refrigerator, covered with foil or plastic wrap, will allow it to be very well marinated.
+- Alternatively, if you have time the night before, pre-seasoning the goat meat and placing it in the bottom of the refrigerator, covered with foil or plastic wrap, will allow it to be very well marinated.

-- The flavors will be well absorbed when you are ready to place the goat in the slow cooker.
+- The flavors will be well absorbed when you are ready to place the goat meat in the slow cooker.

-The relatively easy to find spices & sauces that will work best to make your goat meat dish taste like "Caribbean style"
+The relatively easy to find spices & sauces that will work best to make your curried goat meat dish taste like "Caribbean style"

 - curry powder (which typically includes turmeric, coriander and other spices),